jcheung4/DSC180B/README.md

 > [!IMPORTANT]
 > A GPU is required to timely train the model.

-After the model is finished training, output files will be saved to the `entire_workflow/models` folder.
+After the model is finished training, output files will be saved into `detr/outputs`, and from there, move the model into the `entire_workflow/models` folder.

 ### PostgreSQL Docker Container
 1. Run `lsof -i :5432` to see if anything is currently occupying that port.